Circuit boards are a major component of a wide variety of electronics products.

 High-end equipment and expertise:

 Manufacturing flexible PCB is not as easy as rigid PCB manufacturing.
 It needs some of the most latest and High-end equipment and powerful software that analyzes and predicts material movement.
-So before choosing manufacture you have to verify whether the manufacturer can meet all these factors or not.
+So before choosing a manufacture you have to verify whether the manufacturer can meet all these factors or not.
 Depending on that you can choose your manufacturer.
 Another thing is that you have to confirm that that manufacturer has special expertise for manufacturing flexible PCB.

 UL 94 V-0 flame ratings: